Student contents insurance

-You might want to take out your contents insurance policy before term starts, as about 20% of student thefts happen in the first six weeks of the academic year.
+Ideally before term starts – 20% of student thefts happen in the first six weeks of the academic year.

-Will I be covered on my parents’ home insurance?
+Will I be covered by my parents’ home insurance?

-It depends on the type of cover your parents have.
+It depends on the type of cover that your parents have.
 Some contents insurance policies will include cover for your belongings while you’re away from your parents’ home, but others won’t, so it’s vital that you check.
-If this cover isn’t included as standard, it may be available as an optional add-on to your parents’ policy (at an extra cost).
+If this cover isn’t included as standard, it may be available as an optional add-on to your parents’ policy at an extra cost.

-- Will you be covered in you live in shared accommodation away from the campus?
+- will you be covered if you live in shared accommodation away from the campus?

-- Will you need to keep your possessions locked in your own room and, if so, will you need a lock on the door?
+- will you need to keep your possessions locked in your own room?

-Your parents might want to consider that they could lose their no claims discount if you make a claim on their policy.
+Your parents might also want to consider that they could lose their no-claims discount if you make a claim on their policy.
 This, in turn, could increase their renewal premium.

 What should student insurance cover?

 As with any policy, contents insurance comes with exclusions, restrictions and conditions.
-Some products will also cover accidental damage, which could be invaluable if you have any breakages.
-But it’s worth double-checking that this is definitely included in the policy, rather than an add-on that you’ll need to pay extra for.
+Some products will also cover accidental damage, which could be invaluable if you have any breakages, while some might offer it as an add-on at an extra cost.

-- Whether you need to have a particular type of lock on your room
+- will you need to have a particular type of lock on your room?

-- Whether walk-in theft is covered.
-This would allow you to claim for a burglary even if there’s no sign of forced entry, for example, if you live in student halls and someone lets in a burglar during a party.
+- is walk-in theft covered?
+This would allow you to claim for a burglary even if there’s no sign of forced entry, for example, if you live in student halls and someone lets in a burglar during a party

-Finally, you should also look into how long it will take to get stolen or damaged items replaced.
-As a student, you can’t afford to wait months for a new laptop when your final dissertation is due.
+- How long will it take to get stolen or damaged items replaced?
+As a student, you can’t afford to wait months for a new laptop when your final dissertation is due

-Will high-value items be covered with student home insurance?
+Will high-value items be covered with contents insurance for students?

 Although this might increase the cost of your insurance, it could save you money in the long run as replacing these items could be very costly.
 For bigger items, write down serial numbers and keep your proof of purchase, just in case.